andersontruong/discord-cdn/README.md

 # discord-cdn
-free CDN with Express API, MongoDB, and Discord Bot
+free CDN with Express API and Discord Bot